sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 The Timer schedule (right next to the title field of the rule) allows you to set an occurrence period as well as repeat that occurrence.
 The below example sets the rule to be active until June 20, only on weekdays from 8am till 11pm.

 ![Manager Rules Scheduler](https://github.com/openremote/Documentation/blob/master/manuscript/figures/Manager%20-%20Rules%20scheduling%20(2-2).png)
 _Figure 7.
 The Rules trigger frequency (right) as well as time scheduler (left) allows for defining when rules are triggered and active.
-The scheduled example sets the rule to be active until June 20, only on weekdays from 8am till 11pm._
+The scheduled example sets the rule to be active until June 20 2022._

 See the [WHEN-THEN Rules](https://github.com/openremote/openremote/wiki/User-Guide%3A-Use-When-Then-Rules) wiki for more details.